SuitIThub/HS2Wiki/README.md

 ## Features

 - In-game wiki accessible via a hotkey (default: F3)
-- Category-based organization of wiki pages
+- Category-based organization of wiki pages with unlimited subcategory depth
 - Support for text, buttons, and images in wiki pages
 - Scrollable content for detailed documentation